Meet Your Consultant

 Angela is an International Board Certified Lactation Consultant (IBCLC).
 Angela has always had a passion for health science.
 In her early twenties she worked as a health coach while simultaneously completing her Bachelors of Science in Clinical Psychology.
 Upon graduating with honors, Angela decided that she wanted to delve deeper into health science.
 She recognized that the first steps toward being a healthy adult are taken in infancy, through breastfeeding.
 So she began to pursue an advanced education in lactation science while completing a clinical training program to earn her IBCLC credentials.

 Upon receiving her credentials, Angela opened a private practice in the bay area.
 She enjoys the close relationship she forms with her clients in private practice and the ability to continue offering support throughout a family’s breastfeeding experience.
-Angela also works as a breastfeeding lecturer in the Bay Area and enjoys teaching both new mothers and healthcare professionals.
+Angela also works as a breastfeeding lecturer and enjoys teaching both new mothers and healthcare professionals.
 Angela is able to draw from her educational background in Psychology along with her clinical lactation training in order to offer her clients compassionate, current and thorough lactation care.

 Halina Vaughan BS, IBCLC, ALC

 Halina Vaughan has opened her own private practice in Hastings, Michigan and will no longer be performing consultations in the Bay Area.
 Her clients and colleagues will miss her and wish her the best with her new business.
 Michigan mothers are lucky to have her!